Code-Institute-Submissions/travel-tickr/README.md

 - Python
 - JSX (JavaScript XML)

-### Frameworks
+### Frameworks.
-- Django: A high-level Python web framework used for building the Recipe Collective website.
 - React: A JavaScript library for building user interfaces.
 It is commonly used for creating dynamic and interactive components in web applications.
-- Cloudinary: A cloud-based media management platform used for storing and serving images in the Recipe Collective project.
+- Cloudinary: A cloud-based media management platform used for storing and serving images in the Travel Tickr project.
+- Bootstrap and React-bootstrap: The widely used CSS framework adapted for React.
+Used for faster and easier web development.

 ### Database
 - ElephantSQL: ElephantSQL is a PostgreSQL database as a service.
-It is used as the database for the Recipe Collective project, providing a reliable and scalable storage solution for the application's data.
+It is used as the database for the Travel Tickr project, providing a reliable and scalable storage solution for the application's data.

 ### Tools
 - Git: A distributed version control system used for tracking changes in the project's source code.
 - GitHub: A web-based hosting service for version control repositories, used for storing and managing the project's source code.
-- Gitpod: An online integrated development environment (IDE) used for developing and testing the Recipe Collective project.
+- Gitpod: An online integrated development environment (IDE) used for developing and testing the Travel Tickr project.
 - Heroku: A cloud platform that enables deployment and hosting of web applications.
-Heroku was used for deploying the Recipe Collective project to a live server.
+Heroku was used for deploying the Travel Tickr project to a live server.
-- Adobe Photoshop: A professional image editing software used for advanced image manipulation and design in the Recipe Collective project.
+- Adobe Photoshop: A professional image editing software used for advanced image manipulation and design in the Travel Tickrproject.
-- Balsamiq: A wireframing tool used for creating mockups and prototypes of the Recipe Collective website.
+- Balsamiq: A wireframing tool used for creating mockups and prototypes of the Travel Tickr webapp.
-- Lucidchart: Lucidchart is a web-based diagramming tool that offers a wide range of diagramming capabilities, including ER diagrams.
-It provides an intuitive interface and collaboration features, making it suitable for both individual and team use.
-- Google Fonts: A collection of free and open-source fonts used for typography on the Recipe Collective website.
+- Google Fonts: A collection of free and open-source fonts used for typography on the Travel Tickr webapp.
-- Font Awesome: A library of icons used for adding scalable vector icons to the Recipe Collective website.
+- Font Awesome: A library of icons used for adding scalable vector icons to the Travel Tickr webapp.

 ### Supporting Libraries and Packages
+- @testing-library/jest-dom, @testing-library/react, @testing-library/user-event: These libraries are part of the Testing Library, a lightweight solution for testing JavaScript and React code.
+- axios: Promise-based HTTP client for making asynchronous HTTP requests in JavaScript.

+- jwt-decode: A small browser library that helps decoding JWTs token which are Base64Url encoded.
+- react-dom: Serves as the entry point to the DOM and server renderers for React.
+- react-infinite-scroll-component: A component to implement 'infinite scroll' in a ReactJS application.
+- react-router-dom: A routing library for React, it allows the application to have multiple 'pages' or views.
+- react-scripts: Includes scripts and configuration used by Create React App.
+- web-vitals: A library for measuring, reporting and analyzing web vital metrics.
+- @babel/plugin-proposal-private-property-in-object (Dev): A Babel plugin transforming private properties in objects.
+- msw (Dev): Mock Service Worker library used for mocking your REST and GraphQL APIs on both client and server side.

 [Back up](#table-of-content)